jmuzsik/blog/content/it/aws-lessons.md

 Elasticity

-- the ability to grow or shrink infrastructure as sthe demand for your service changes
+- the ability to grow or shrink infrastructure as the demand for your service changes

 Availability

 - the ability to sustain failure of, say, an availability zone or a region without impacting user experience

 ##### Principle